jmartin-code/chat-app/README.md

 # Chat-App

-developing a chat application using readily available API
+developed an online chat application using readily available API.